SamHCoco/Spring-APIs/Aircraft-API/README.md

 ## Overview (Updated as new features are added):

-A RESTful API for interacting with a database of the following types of commercial, military and private aircraft, allowing the client to consume JSON data on their following specs:
+A RESTful API for interacting with a database of aircrafts, allowing the client to consume JSON data on their following specs:
 - *Make*
 - *Model*
 - *Maximum altitude - ft*